-If you have unsightly bumps along the skin, then you should get them checked out by a doctor.
-Chances are, they are a simple rash or irritation.
+If you have unsightly bumps along the skin of course you should get them checked out by a doctor; chances are they are a simple rash or irritation or they may be something called contagiosum which is caused by a virus.
 Only a doctor can tell you exactly what you have and how to treat it, and you should always follow your doctor’s advice.

-Typically, contagiosum clears up on its own, but takes an average of 18 – 30 months to do so.
+Typically contagiosum clears up on its own but takes an average of 18 – 30 months to do so.
 It is not unusual for cases to last 2 – 3 years, and even longer for those with weaker immune systems.
-Also, because the virus spreads so easily, doctors typically recommend treatment, rather than ignoring the problem so that others are not infected.
+Also, because the virus spreads so easily doctors typically recommend treatment rather than ignoring the problem so that others are not infected.
 Consider some additional tips for dealing with contagiosum.

-Don’t ignore your contagiosum.
-Get it examined and treated properly, as soon as you can, to keep it under control and speed the healing process.
-At Naturopathix,Inc,, our team of dedicated practicing physicians and research Ph.Ds understands your concerns and is here to help you.
-Please feel free to contact us with your questions.
+Don’t ignore your contagiosum but get it examined and treated properly as soon as you can; this will keep it under control and help it to heal much quicker.
+At Naturopathix,Inc. we are a team of dedicated practicing physicians and research Ph.Ds.
+We understand your concerns and are here to help you.
+Please feel free to contact us with your questions and concerns.